 Legendary American chat show host hospitalised with serious burns following car accident

+American chat show Jay Leno speaks from his hospital bed after suffering serious burns following car accident

 As revealed today, Monday, November 14, the renowned American chat show host Jay Leno was hospitalised yesterday Sunday 13.
 He was rushed to the burns unit of a hospital suffering from serious burns, according to the celebrity news outlet TMZ.